najib-innovaj/ux-ui-notes/README.md

 4. Notability
 5. Affinity Designer (alternative of illustrator)

+### Folks who wants to have their career in UX Research should consider exploring the tools below:

+1. For surveys: SurveyMonkey, Typeform, Usabilla
+2. For analytics and heatmaps: Hotjar, Google Analytics, Kissmetrics
+3. For documenting research: Dovetail, Notion, Google Docs, Evernote
+4. For transcriptions: Otter.ai, Rev, Reduct
+5. For remote user testing: Zoom, Google Meet/Hangouts

 ***What is sprint:*** A sprint is part of the core components of the agile methodology.
 The term refers to a predefined span of time in which a team will work to accomplish specific goals.
 This period may be any length, though sprints are usually fairly short (one or two weeks, for example).

 # Words of mouth